evogelsa/dcs-real-weather/cmd/realweather/README.md

       * Enables logging to a file.
 Real Weather will always log to the console.
     * `realweather.log.file`: string
       * Path of the file to write the log to
+    * `realweather.log.max-size`: integer
+      * Max size of log files in megabytes.
+Logs will be rolled when they become larger than this.
+Set to 0 to disable rolling due to size.
+    * `realweather.log.max-backups`: integer
+      * Max number of log backups to keep.
+If rolling the current log would exceed this value, the oldest log will be deleted.
+Set to 0 for unlimited backups.
+    * `realweather.log.max-age`: integer
+      * Max age in days of log backups to keep.
+If logs are older than this when Real Weather is run, they will be deleted.
+Set to 0 to disable deleting logs due to age.
+    * `realweather.log.compress`: boolean
+      * Set to true to compress old logs and false to keep them uncompressed.
+    * `realweather.log.level`: string
+      * What log level to show.
+Must be either `"debug"`, `"info"`, `"warn"`, or `"error"`.
 * `api`: table
   * The API section defines how Real Weather will get data to translate into your mission.